Ad

 1. Donations: The Power of Community Support

 At its core, open source is about community, and many projects rely on the generosity of their users for financial support.
-Platforms like Patreon, Open Collective, and GitHub Sponsors have made it easier than ever for individuals and organizations to contribute financially to the development and maintenance of open source software.
+Platforms like Polar, Patreon, Open Collective, and GitHub Sponsors have made it easier than ever for individuals and organizations to contribute financially to the development and maintenance of open source software.

 How It Works: